Fastelavn pastry

 Valentina Vitasovic

-Mirabelle Spisería
+Lazy Bakery at Mirabelle Spisería

 Guldbergsgade 29A, 2200 København N

-The Sicilian eatery and former bakery Mirabelle Spisería has, with their new concept Lazy Bakery, created Italian versions of the Danish fastelavnsbolle.
+The Sicilian eatery and former bakery Mirabelle Spisería has, with their bakery concept Lazy Bakery, created Italian versions of the Danish fastelavnsbolle.
 At Mirabelle Spisería, the fastelavnsbolle is made from a brioche bun and comes in either a pistachio or lemon flavour.

 Fastelavnsboller - press photos